- Home

 Having an endoscopy

-You will be told not to eat or drink (to fast) for 6 hours before an endoscopy.
-In some cases, you can drink clear fluids until 2 hours before the procedure.
-Your doctor will let you know about this.
-To make the procedure more comfortable, you’re likely to be offered sedation to make you feel sleepy.
-A general anaesthetic is only needed for a small number of cases.
+You will usually have a light sedation to make you sleepy.
+A general anaesthetic is only needed in a small number of cases.
 Once the sedative has taken effect, a long, flexible tube with a light and small camera on the end (endoscope) will be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.

 Taking a biopsy

-If the doctor sees any areas that look like cancer, they may remove a small amount of tissue from the stomach or oesophageal lining.
+If the doctor sees anything unusual during the endoscopy, they may take a small sample of tissue.
 This is called a biopsy.
-A specialist doctor called a pathologist will examine the tissue under a microscope to check for signs of cancer.
-Biopsy results are usually available in 2–3 working days.
+A pathologist will check the sample under a microscope to look for cancer.

-An endoscopy takes about 10 minutes.
-You may feel drowsy or weak after the procedure, so will need to have someone take you home.
-You may have a sore throat and feel a little bloated for some time afterwards.
+The endoscopy takes about 10 minutes.
+You might feel sleepy after, so someone will need to take you home.
+You may also have a sore throat or feel bloated for a short time.

 Endoscopic ultrasound (EUS)